nkamatam/Exams/CDA/AWS CDA - Other AWS Services.md

 	* Throw the code in a ZIP file and Elastic Beanstalk will detect and configure the environment needed to deploy the application, Ex: Webservice, Autoscaling, RDS (or you can manage yourself).
 Similar to cloud formation (but CF is based on JSON) but Elastic Beanstalk will delpoy all for you.

 #### What is Elastic Beanstalk?
-* Fastest and the simplest way to deploy your
+* Fastest and the simplest way to deploy your code to AWS
+* Automatically scales your applications up or down
+* You can select the suitable EC2 instance type for your needs.
+* You can retain full admin control of all the infrastructure created by Elastic Beanstalk or have it do for you
+*
 	* You can still contol the underlying infrastructure.
 	*